Care at NUH

 Each individual person's response may be different

 While the typical responses are outlined in Table 1 below, it is important to understand that each individual’s reaction to exercise can vary.
-Factors influencing glucose levels include the amount of insulin in your body at the time of exercise and your carbohydrate intake.
+Also, there are other factors influencing glucose levels such as the amount of insulin in your body at the time of exercise and the amount of carbohydrates consumed during exercise.

 Monitoring your glucose trends during and after exercise is the best way to learn.
 This enables you and your healthcare team to devise an individualised plan for safe exercise.